bgatellier/scodi/modules/_abandoned/bigquery/README.md

     npx heart greenit --config config.json
     ```

-    Once the analysis is done, the _heart_ table of the _analysis_ dataset is populated with the results.
+    Once the analysis is done, the _Scodi_ table of the _analysis_ dataset is populated with the results.

 ## Github Action